Skip to main content

 Minimum Permissions Requirements for MSSQL Discovery

-To query the tables below, please ensure you have View Server State permissions.
-For the discovery to return detailed information about your database instance, you need read permissions to the following system views:
+To query the tables below, ensure you have View Server State permissions.
+For discovery to return detailed information about your database instance, you need read permissions to the following system views:

 • sys.dm_exec_connections